canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 ### How to verify it works

-Run the folowing in the `Console` tab:
+Run the following in the `Console` tab:

 ```js
 viewModel.title = "TITLE UPDATED"